 - Alternate Route to Teacher Certification

-- Master’s in Organizational Effectiveness and Leadership
+- Master’s in Organizational Leadership

 The Charter Oak State College Early Childhood Education Program is committed to preparing adult learners to work with young children.
 The mission of Charter Oak State College is to validate learning acquired through traditional and non-traditional experiences.
 The college rigorously upholds standards of high quality and seeks to inspire adults through the self-enrichment potential of non-traditional higher education.